hayarobi/ARC1-Extensions/README.md

 -- @param   from   (address) sender's address
 -- @param   to     (address) recipient's address
--- @param   amount (ubig)    amount of tokens to send -- @param   ...     addtional data, MUST be sent unaltered in call to 'tokensReceived' on 'to' -- @return  _transfer(Tx sender, to, amount, ...)
--- @event   transfer(Tx sender, from, to, amount) function transferFromLtd(from, to, amount, ...)
+-- @param   amount (ubig)    amount of tokens to send -- @param   ...     additional data, is sent unaltered in call to 'tokensReceived' on 'to' -- @return  value returned from 'tokensReceived' callback, or nil -- @event   transfer(Tx sender, from, to, amount) function transferFromLtd(from, to, amount, ...)